Colts name 8 captains for 2024 team

 The captains include:

-- Anthony Richardson, QB
+- Anthony Richardson, QB.

-- Jonathan Taylor, RB
+- Jonathan Taylor, RB.

-- Michael Pittman Jr., WR
+- Michael Pittman Jr., WR.

-- Ryan Kelly, C
+- Ryan Kelly, C.

-- Quenton Nelson, OG
+- Quenton Nelson, OG.

-- DeForest Buckner, DT
+- DeForest Buckner, DT.

-- Zaire Franklin, LB
+- Zaire Franklin, LB.

-- Kenny Moore II, CB
+- Kenny Moore II, CB.

 Six of them are returning captains from last year’s team.
 Taylor and Pittman Jr. are the two additions.
 Former Colts linebacker Shaquille Leonard was a captain to begin the year last season.